smart-edge-open/specs/doc/getting-started/converged-edge-experience-kits.md

 The following variables must be defined

-* `cluster_name`: a given name for the OpenNESS edge cluster deployment - separated by underscores `_` instead of spaces.
+* `cluster_name`: a given name for the Smart Edge Open edge cluster deployment - separated by underscores `_` instead of spaces.
-* `flavor`: the deployment flavor applicable for the OpenNESS edge deployment as defined in the [Deployment flavors](../flavors.md) document.
+* `flavor`: the deployment flavor applicable for the Smart Edge Open edge deployment as defined in the [Deployment flavors](../flavors.md) document.
 * `single_node_deployment`: If set to `true`, a single-node cluster is deployed..
 Must satisfy the following conditions:
   - IP address (`ansible_host`) for both controller and node must be the same
   - `controller_group` and `edgenode_group` groups must contain exactly one host